 The third panel, showing Geotail's magnetic field measurements, has similar regions of behavior.
 From 0:00-11:00 all three components have spiky measurements which trend downward.
 The downward trend is due to the decreasing magnitude of the Earth's dipole field as Geotail gets further from Earth, while the spikes are due to disturbances in the plasma in the magnetosphere during this magnetic storm.
 From 11:00-24:00, the three components are steadier and oscillate near 10 nT, 5 nT, and -10 nT, respectively.
 During this time Geotail is in the magnetosheath where the solar wind magnetic field dominates.
-Note that during several of the spikes in the magnetosheath values.
+Note that during several of the spikes in the magnetic field which occur between 0:00 and 11:00, that the magnetic field matches the magnetosheath values.
 This supports the idea that the magnetopause oscillated back and forth past the spacecraft, as was mentioned with the ion velocity data.

 The number density plot shows similar behavior.
 There is a large spike in the number density just after 5.
 That peak slowly decays until about 10, after which there are several smaller peaks.
-Once again, this plot shows geotail inside the magnetopause from roughly 5-10, and in the magnetosheath afterwards.
+Once again, this plot shows Geotail inside the magnetopause from roughly 5-10, and in the magnetosheath afterwards.